Final Theses & FAQs

 - Do I have to write a thesis proposal?

-If you decide to write a thesis on a topic agreed by us, the next step is to write a short thesis proposal (maximum two pages).
+If you decide to write a thesis on a topic agreed by us, the next step is to write a short thesis proposal (maximum three pages).
 This proposal should (i) define the research question, (ii) indicate the data and methodology to be used and (iii) discuss the related literature.
 After this step, your thesis can be registered.

 - How many meetings with the supervisor are necessary?